augustss/verse-semantics/Book/docs/02_builtins.md

 ## Tuple

-The tuple is a container that groups two or more expressions into a single expression.
-Unlike arrays, which can only contain elements of one type, tuples allow you to combine values of mixed types and treat them as one unit.
+A tuple is a container that groups two or more values.
+Unlike arrays, which can only contain elements of one type, tuples allow you to combine values of mixed types and treat them as a unit.
 The elements of a tuple appear in the order in which you list them, and you access them by their position, called the index.
 Because the number of elements is always known at compile time, a tuple is both simple to create and safe to use.

 The term *tuple* is a back formation from *quadruple*, *quintuple*, *sextuple*, and so on.
 Conceptually, a tuple is like an unnamed data structure with ordered fields, or like a fixed-size array where each element may have a different type.